sindrel/endoflife-github-action/README.md

 ## Features

 - Fetches product cycle information from the [endoflife.date API](https://endoflife.date).
-- Supports version extraction from YAML, JSON, or plain text files.
+- Supports version extraction from YAML, JSON, or any plain text file.
 - Allows for failure conditions based on end-of-life status and days until end-of-life.
 - Outputs can be used in subsequent steps, e.g. for pushing notifications or raising alerts.